 - 1. Complete a feasibility study.
 A pavement and soils investigation shall be performed for all new trails.
 The results of the investigation and a design of the trail section shall be submitted to and accepted by the City Engineer. - 2.
 Engineered fill compacted engineered fill shall be placed in all areas where fills are required to meet grade or the requirements of the soil investigation. - 3.
 Untreated base course A minimum of 6 inches of compacted untreated base course shall be placed under the surface of all trails. - 4.
 Both sides of a trail shall be laid out by a survey and approved by the City before construction. - 5.
 All trails shall be 10' width unless otherwise approved by Elk Ridge City. - 6.
 City staff shall inspect each base course or fabric layer before covering. - 7.
 The trail base must extend six inches beyond the edges of the trail on both sides. - 8.
 3 1⁄2" (inches) of asphalt or 6" (inches) of concrete as required by Elk Ridge City.
-After asphalt or concrete is installed untreated base course shall be used to backfill/shoulder both edges of the trail.
-NOTE: Trails that border natural wilderness areas on the south end of Elk Ridge City boundaries will be required to accommodate heavier equipment to allow emergency vehicle access in case of an emergency.

-- 9. Design for mountain (natural) trails or crushed stone trails will be determined after a feasibility study is complete. - 10.
-Input from current property owners will be considered for all trails on private property.
+After asphalt or concrete is installed, untreated base course shall be used to backfill/shoulder both edges of the trail.
+NOTE: Trails that border natural wilderness areas on the south end of Elk Ridge City boundaries will be required to accommodate heavier equipment to allow emergency vehicle access in case of an emergency. - 9.
+Design for mountain (natural) trails or crushed stone trails will be determined after a feasibility study is complete. - 10.
+Work with property owners for best placement of trails, easement, and access on private property. - 11.
+Adequate parking in a defined parking area will be installed at trailheads.